A Message of Transparency and Resilience: Navigating Unprecedented Challenges at American Theatre Company

 Volunteer Ushers

 The opportunity to volunteer as an usher at the Williams, Doenges, or Norman Theatres is here!
 We are thrilled to offer you the chance to contribute to the vibrant arts community in Tulsa and support the economic impact it has on our city.
 Witnessing local performances while serving the community is an added bonus that I truly look forward to.
-The next certification training sessions will be on:
+The next certification training sessions are:

 -

-Please let us know which dates you are available by contacting Kevin Hudgins at 918-804-2907 or atc@atctulsa.org.
+Please let us know if you are interested by contacting

 The Oklahoma Arts Council recently received funding from the American Rescue Plan Act (ARPA) to support the arts in Oklahoma.
 A video produced by the Council celebrates the contribution of the OK state legislators, Allied Arts, Tulsa Arts & Humanities, and the OAC in making this funding possible for numerous arts non-profit organizations, including CST.
 The collaboration between government and community organizations has resulted in a significant boost for the arts in Oklahoma, with funding being directed towards non-profits that deliver valuable artistic experiences to the community.
 The impact of this funding is expected to be far-reaching and beneficial for many arts organizations throughout the state.